Generalizations of The Finite Height Criterion for Local Tabularity: Introduction

 The general picture of non-transitive unimodal, or of polymodal logics is also unclear.
 In this case, finite height is necessary, but not sufficient for local tabularity.
 It is known that local tabularity implies pretransitivity, some property weaker than transitivity.
 In turn, pretransitivity allows to express formulas $B^*_h$ that bound the height of the skeleton of a Kripke frame.
 In \cite{LocalTab16AiML}, it was shown that every locally tabular logic contains a formula $B_h^*$.
 So pretransitivity and finite height are necessary for all modal logics, including polymodal.
 However, they do not provide a criterion, as follows from \cite{Byrd78}. \improve{ (to the best of our knowledge, \cite{Byrd78} gives the first example of a pretransitive logic containing a formula of finite height, which is not locally tabular).}

-The goals of this paper are to discuss classical results on locally tabular modal logics and their possible generalizations, and to identify new families of locally tabular modal logics, in particular to generalize the finite height criterion for some non-transitive and polymodal cases.
+The goals of this paper are to discuss classical results on locally tabular modal logics and their possible generalizations, and to identify new families of locally tabular modal logics, in particular to generalize the finite height criterion for some families of polymodal logics.

 \later{\IS{Section 5- what to say...} One of these families is described in Theorem \ref{thm:FinH-crit-canon}, which is based on \cite{LocalTab16AiML}.
 Another is described in Theorem \ref{thm:sumAFH} in terms of {\em lexicographic sums of logics}, which are known to preserve local tabularity \cite{LTViaSums}.